na-stewart/gmad-py/README.md

 GmadEEC was created to allow for Garry's mod server developers' to easily extract or create multiple addons at one time.
 Currently, the most popular option, "Gmad - Easy Addon Extractor" only works with Windows and cannot create addons.

+This tool can be very useful for handling addons directly on a server, and especially if you choose to use Linux as your preferred operating system.

 <!-- GETTING STARTED -->
 ## Getting Started